Police & Fire

 After three weeks, Mother Nature finally brings relief to the human-caused fire burning in Utah's Uinta-Wasatch Cache National Forest

-FRANCIS, Utah – A snow storm brought relief to the Yellow Lake Fire on Thursday night into Friday, when between four and 10 inches of snow fell over an area that has been burning for nearly three weeks.
+FRANCIS, Utah — A snowstorm brought relief to the Yellow Lake Fire on Thursday night into Friday.
+Between four and 10 inches of snow fell over an area that has been burning for nearly three weeks.

-Officials also announced closure areas were reduced on both the Ashley National Forest and the Uinta-Wasatch-Cache National Forest as of 6:30 a.m.
+Officials also announced that closure areas were reduced in both the Ashley National Forest and the Uinta-Wasatch-Cache National Forest as of 6:30 a.m.
 Those updates have been posted on their respective Facebook pages.

 A winter storm warning is in effect through midnight, with temperatures expected to drop well below freezing.

 Due to the weather and reduced fire behavior, fire resources are also being released this afternoon.
-632 personnel remain and officials said remaining crews are using the downtime to focus on tool maintenance, training.
+632 personnel remain, and officials said the remaining crews are using the downtime to focus on tool maintenance and training.
 Crews will also evaluate what has worked well, what could have been improved, and lessons learned—standard practice across all levels of incident management.

 This morning, some firefighters visited Duchesne Elementary School to thank students for the thoughtful cards they sent to the fire crews.